 Another freelancer's assortment of links, with news, agents, ideas.

 This organization offers group health and dental insurance to freelancers, as well as useful discounts to Zipcar, Barnesandnoble.com, and other resources.
-Includes a helpful section on Nonpaying Clients.
+Includes a great e-newsletter and a helpful section on Nonpaying Clients.
+No charge to join.

 Freelancing 101: Your Complete Guide to Starting Successful Freelance Work